CMPUT301F19T08/AliMama/doc/Product Backlog.md

 **US 05.02.01** Story Point: 2 risk Level: medium
 - As a participant, I want to grant another participant permission to follow my most recent mood event.

-### In order to implement the above user stories:
+### Rationale
-- [ ] Requires an **Android Activity and its corresponding layout xml** that serves two purposes: display a list of pending friend requests; display a list of participants open to follow.
+- Requires an **Android Activity and its corresponding layout xml** that serves two purposes: display a list of pending friend requests; display a list of participants open to follow.
 #### Layout Design
-- [ ] the layout xml should contain a tabbed layout which contains three tabs: view existing friends tab, approving friend requests tab and view list of participants to follow tab.
+- the layout xml should contain a tabbed layout which contains three tabs: view existing friends tab, approving friend requests tab and view list of participants to follow tab.
 Should allow participants to switch among the three.
-- [ ] Recycler View should be implemented in each Tab.
+- Recycler View should be implemented in each Tab.
-- [ ] Recycler View list item layout xml should be implemented for each Recycler View.
+- Recycler View list item layout xml should be implemented for each Recycler View.
-- [ ] Specifically, for the Recycler View that displays list of participants to follow, the list item should contain the participant's username and a button when pressed, sends a friend request to the participant.
+- Specifically, for the Recycler View that displays list of participants to follow, the list item should contain the participant's username and a button when pressed, sends a friend request to the participant.
-- [ ] for the Recycler View that displays existing friends of a participant, the list item should contain the participant's username.
+- for the Recycler View that displays existing friends of a participant, the list item should contain the participant's username.
-- [ ] for the Recycler View that displays pending friends request, the list item should contain the participant's username and a button, when pressed, grant access of most recent MoodEvent to the participant.
+- for the Recycler View that displays pending friends request, the list item should contain the participant's username and a button, when pressed, grant access of most recent MoodEvent to the participant.